ericlupy/isar_interpolation/README.md

-# Repeatability Package of Incremental Simulated Annealing Repair
+# Repeatability Package of Incremental Simulated Annealing Repair with Interpolation (ISAR-I)

-### Update 09/12/2024
-We have added the code of baseline methods, and re-structured the code correspondingly.

-### Update 02/14/2024
-We have fixed the following bugs:

-1. Reading and writing to `.csv` files using `pandas` now avoids creating an additional index column, which caused errors before.

 ### Step 0: Start the Docker image

-This is the repeatability package for ICCPS 2024 Submission "Repairing Learning-Enabled Controllers While Preserving What Works", and its extension projects.
+This is the repeatability package for ICCPS 2025 Submission "Accelerating Neural Policy Repair with Preservation via Stability-Plasticity Interpolation", and its extension projects.
 Please note: the following instructions are for the Dockerized application.
-If Docker does not work, please visit our [GitHub page](https://github.com/ericlupy/isar_rep) and find the non-Dockerized version under the `no_docker` branch and follow the other instruction to set up the environment manually.
+If Docker does not work, please visit our [GitHub page](https://github.com/ericlupy/isar_interpolation) and find the non-Dockerized version under the `no_docker` branch and follow the other instruction to set up the environment manually.

-**There is no need to pull any file from this repo.** The Docker image is available on our [Docker Hub repo](https://hub.docker.com/repository/docker/ericlupy/isar_rep).
+**There is no need to pull any file from this repo.** The Docker image is available on our [Docker Hub repo](https://hub.docker.com/repository/docker/ericlupy/isar_interpolation).
 Again, there is no need to pull anything from there either.
 To run our code, simply install [Docker](https://www.docker.com/) and in your command line terminal, pull our Docker image by
 ```
-docker pull ericlupy/isar_rep:latest
+docker pull ericlupy/isar_interpolation:latest
 ```
 and then run the image in interactive mode by
 ```
-docker run -it ericlupy/isar_rep /bin/bash
+docker run -it ericlupy/isar_interpolation /bin/bash
 ```
 This will start a Docker container that loads our image, and an interactive Linux shell will be available.
 The shell will be similar to this figure.
 ![Docker interactive shell](figures/docker_shell_example.png)